voder-ai/create-fastify-ts/README.md

 The template includes example `.test.ts`, `.test.js`, and `.test.d.ts` files so you can see patterns for both behavior-focused tests and type-level tests.
 For more details, see the [Testing Guide](user-docs/testing.md).

+## Configuration

+For details on how environment variables such as `PORT`, `NODE_ENV`, and `LOG_LEVEL` affect both the internal stub server and the servers in generated projects, see the [Configuration Guide](user-docs/configuration.md).

 ### Generated project endpoints

 A freshly generated project exposes two HTTP endpoints by default: